Borneo

 The smallest member of the bear family, the Malayan Sun Bear leads an exclusively tree-dwelling life in the dense lowland forests of Southeast Asia.

-Borneo nature tour image of Yellow-throated Marten
+Borneo nature tour image of Leopard Cat

 Orangutan tour photograph of Mt.
 Kinabalu in Borneo